department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/womens-health-care-needs.md

 **If you don’t feel safe at home right now:**

 - Call 911 to get help right away.
-- You can also get help 24 hours a day, 7 days a week from these organizations:
+- Or, contact one of these organizations for help 24 hours a day, 7 days a week:
   - **[National Domestic Violence Hotline](http://www.thehotline.org/):** Call 1-800-799-SAFE (1-800-799-7233) for free, confidential (private) crisis intervention.
   - **[National Sexual Assault Hotline](https://www.rainn.org/):** Call 1-800-656-4673 for free, confidential (private) live help for issues related to sexual assault, provided by the Rape, Abuse & Incest National Network (RAINN).